Lee Hyori: 2017–present: Reality show, SSAK3 and Refund Sisters

 Lee and her husband, Lee Sang-soon, turned their house in Jeju Island into a guest house to film Hyori's Homestay.
 In season 1, IU joins the show as an employee.
 In season 2, the employee position was replaced by YoonA, also in this season Park Bo-gum came to work as a temporary employee.

-In 2019, Lee reunited with Fin.K.L in a new reality show “Camping Club”.
+In 2019, Lee reunited with Fin.K.L in a new reality show "Camping Club".

 On May 15, 2020, Lee announced that she had signed a contract with ESteem Entertainment.
 Through MBC's Hangout with Yoo, she, under the stage name Linda G, founded the summer project co-ed trio named SSAK3 with Rain and Yoo Jae-suk.
 They released a debut single "Beach Again" on July 18, 2020 and officially debuted on July 25 with a debut stage on Music Core.
 SSAK3 is a special summer project, and they announced that all proceeds from their songs and promotions will be donated to communities in need.
+The single peaked at number one on the Gaon Digital Chart.

 After SSAK3 project, Hangout with Yoo programme has a spin-off from Lee naming Uhm Jung-hwa, Jessi and Hwasa as the members she wanted in her dream girl group during the SSAK3 segment.
-The four women formed another girl group named Refund Sisters (환불원정대) with Yoo Jae-suk as a producer.
-They released a debut single "Don't Touch Me" on October 10, 2020.
+The four women formed another girl group named Refund Sisters with Yoo Jae-suk as a producer.
+They released a debut single "Don't Touch Me" on October 10, 2020, which also peaked at number one in South Korea.

 On October 13, 2021, it was announced that Lee will be hosting the 2021 Mnet Asian Music Awards on December 11, 2021, making her the first woman to host the show solo.

 In February 2023, Lee signed with Antenna.
+In March 2023, it was revealed that Lee would be a part of Dancing Queens on the Road, a twelve-episode television variety show aired on tvN, along with Kim Wan-sun, Uhm Jung-Hwa, BoA and Hwasa.
+On October 12, 2023, Lee released the single "Hoodie E Banbaji", her first in six years.

+In January 2024, Lee began hosting the fourth season of the talk show The Seasons—titled The Seasons: Lee Hyori's Red Carpet.
+On May 7, Lee is joined by her mother in a reality show called "Mom, Will You Go on a Trip with Me?" where they go on a trip for the first time.
+On September 5, Antenna announced that after more than 10 years of living in Jeju, Hyori and her husband has moved to Seoul and be more active in their career.